memoio/meeda-docs/docs/developers/How-to-connect-L2-to-Meeda.md

 }
 ```

-When the Meeda identification code is read in the `calldata` of the transaction sent to `BatchInboxAddress` (`case memo.DerivationVersionMemo:`), the client goes to the Meeda layer to obtain the original transaction data, and the subsequent process remains unchanged.
+When the Meeda identification code(`case memo.DerivationVersionMemo:`) is read in the `calldata` of the transaction sent to `BatchInboxAddress`, the client goes to the Meeda layer to obtain the original transaction data, and the subsequent process remains unchanged.

 You need to initialize a Meeda client for `op-node` at startup: